T-rvw/RayTracer/README.md

 Mac + xcode : `./premake5 xcode4`

 If you want more build options, please see [Premake document](https://premake.github.io/docs/Using-Premake).
-RayTracingRender uses Premake as its build tool.